2. A Tale of Two Cities . . .

 When you go to Jamestown, you are struck immediately by the town's nickname.
 It's a blatant distortion of history, but they call it "America's Birthplace."
 While visiting the site of the first British fort, you are told tactfully that you are visiting the first permanent British settlement in the territory that later became the United States, but they neglect to tell you that there were other non-British settlements before Jamestown was born in 1607.
 Unless you go with your own education, you are misled into believing that you are walking through the grounds of America's oldest city.

 Of course, there is only one problem with that: St. Augustine, Fla., was established by Spanish explorers in 1565, almost 42 years earlier.
-In fact, the first Europeans to land on what is now U.S. territory were the men led by Juan Ponce de Leon, who sought the Fountain of Youth in Florida in 1513.
+In fact, the first Europeans to land on what is now U.S. territory were the men led by Juan Ponce de Leon, who discovered and named "La Florida" in 1513.
 Ponce de Leon didn't stay in Florida, but Pedro Menendez de Aviles and his men came back to settle St. Augustine in 1565.

 It was the Menendez de Aviles delegation that held America's first Thanksgiving, an event cited recently in the first part of this occasional series on Latino-American history.